syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 * Record – Gets the collection of underlying data objects that are exported.
 * RowType – Specifies the row type by using ExportRowType Enum.
 You can use this property to check the row type and apply different styles based on the row type.

-You can use this event to customize the properties of the GridRows that are exported to PDF.
+You can use this event to customize the properties of the grid rows that are exported to PDF.
 The following code example illustrates how to change the background color of the record rows and caption summary rows while exporting.

 {% highlight c# %}
 //HandlingRowExportingEvent for exporting to PDF